chanhakim/lcbci/README.md

 ![Figure 2](photos/figures/fig2.png)

 **Figure 2.
-A diagram of UI tech stacks.** A tech stack is the set of technologies a program uses.
-Each tech stack corresponds to a prototype real-time signal plotting program created in this project.
+A diagram of UI tech stacks.** Each tech stack corresponds to a prototype real-time signal plotting program created in this project.
 The final version of the program uses RTGraph, a real-time signal plotting program implemented in Python [4].

 ### Results